Vhaben/AnalyticsTasks/README.md

 ## Index data formatter

-Input: index, two dates
+Input: index or stock or list of stocks, two dates
 Workflow:
-- Finds corresponding tickers
-- Downloads stocks data of interval between dates from Yahoo!
+- Downloads stock data of the period between the two dates from Yahoo!
 Finance API
 - Cleans data
 Output: csv file

 ## Options data formatter

-Input: index or stock, two dates
+Input: index or stock or list of stocks, two dates
 Workflow:
-- Finds corresponding tickers, if applicable
-- Downloads data of interval between dates from Yahoo!
+- Downloads data of the period between the two dates from Yahoo!
 Finance API
 - Cleans data
 - Checks non-arbitrage conditions and cleans data appropriately
 Output: csv file